siemens/cmp-ra-component/README.md

 # Acknowledgements

 This work was partly funded by the German Federal Ministry of Education and Research in the project Quoryptan through grant number **16KIS2033**.

-# License

-This project is licensed under the https://www.apache.org/licenses/LICENSE-2.0.